Daddy's Girl: She joins the army because she loves her father and knows that he will die if he returns to the battlefield.

-Jerkass: The only person he is not rude to the emperor, in which case he is a suck up.
+Jerkass: The only person he is not rude is the emperor himself.

-Establishing Character Moment: When told his armies will protect him, he declared that the armies should go out to protect his people, showing that he is a benevolent ruler.
-He also shows wisdom and caution with his 'grain of rice' line.
+Establishing Character Moment: When told his armies will protect him, he declared that the armies should also go out to protect his people, showing that he is a benevolent ruler.
+He also shows wisdom and caution with his "grain" of rice' line.